-For example, for the Table 4, the ST for a TOE that supports RSA keys must include the entries for 'Cryptographic Key Generation Algorithm', 'Cryptographic Algorithm Parameters', and 'List of Standards'.
+For example, for the Table 4, the ST for a TOE that supports RSA key pair generation must include the entries for 'Cryptographic Key Generation Algorithm', 'Cryptographic Algorithm Parameters', and 'List of Standards'.
 For 'Cryptographic Algorithm Parameters', the ST author must further select which of the required parameter information are supported.
-Likewise, if the TOE supports ECC the ST must include the entries from row for ECC along with the appropriate selections.
-The row identifiers (where applicable) are merely intended as quick reference handles; there is no expectation that the TSF actually refer to keys using this identifier (or that they are used within the ST except where useful).
+Likewise, if the TOE supports ECC key pair generation, the ST must include the entries from the appropriate ECC row along with the appropriate selections.